Yikezhaogia

-Yikezhaogia is an extinct genus of therocephalian therapsids from the Early Triassic of Mongolia.
+Yikezhaogia is an extinct genus of therocephalian therapsids from the Early Triassic of Inner Mongolia (China).
 It is known from a single fragmentary skull and associated postcranial bones representing the species Yikezhaogia megafenestrala.
 It is identifiable as a therocephalian by its thin postorbital bar behind the eye socket, its elongated temporal opening behind the bar, and a thin lower jaw with a low coronoid process.
 Large tooth sockets in the upper jaw indicate that Yikezhaogia had large caniniform teeth.
 The teeth of the lower jaw are blunt-tipped and cylindrical.
 Although its exact position among therocephalians is uncertain, Yikezhaogia is probably a basal member of the group Baurioidea.